TianCNCA/CIS/README.md

-COMP3350_Project
+Client Information System
 ================

-The repo for our COMP3350 project
+This is the repo for our COMP3350 project.